amatov/InstantaneousFlowTracker/README.md

 #### Convention of Electrical and Electronics Engineers in Israel (IEEEI) 2012 (Eilat, Paper #153) "Analysis of Unstructured Crowded Scenes: Instantaneous Flow Tracking Algorithm Applied to Surveillance" Alex Matov and Nino Marina, accepted

-#### My presentation at the Center for Research in Computer Vision of the Instantaneous Flow Tracking Algorithm (IFTA) and its applications is available here: https://youtube.com/watch?v=kTYyltX9RFg
+#### My presentation at CRVC https://crcv.ucf.edu/ of the Instantaneous Flow Tracking Algorithm (IFTA) and its applications is available here: https://youtube.com/watch?v=kTYyltX9RFg

 #### In 2013, I replaced the TOMLAB Optimization wrapper with a direct call to the ILOG CPLEX solver, and this code is available in folder batchAndrea_tomlabPushedDown_CTFincluded_v2